pitosalas/cleancont/output/2018-11-10-Some-great-links-for-11_11_2018.md

 ---
 title: "Some great links for  11/11/2018"
-subtitle: "* [Crystal is not Ruby Pt.
-2 – Runtime Revolution](<https://revs.runtime-revolution.com/crystal-is-n..."
+subtitle: "* Crystal is not Ruby Pt.
+2 – Runtime Revolution"
 category: "uncategorized"
 tags: []
 date: "2018-11-10"